Skip to content

 License: MIT Zig Python Docs

-mz-drg provides open-source reimplementations of two CMS tools:
+mz-drg provides open-source reimplementations of CMS tools:

 • MS-DRG Grouper — assigns Diagnosis Related Groups based on diagnoses, procedures, and demographics